Aegean Airlines: Interline agreements

 Additionally, Aegean Airlines has a commercial agreement with Trenitalia.

 Charter flights

-During the summer season, Aegean Airlines operates several A320s, performing charter services in association with major tour operators.
-The charter flights connect popular holiday destinations in Greece to Italy, France, United Kingdom, Poland, Israel, Romania, Russia, Sweden, Denmark, Estonia, Finland, Norway, Slovenia, Austria, Germany, Hungary, Ukraine and other countries.
-In recent years, they have also operated charter flights for football fixtures, for example, when the Greece national football team is playing abroad.
+During the summer season, Aegean Airlines operates several A320s performing charter services in association with major tour operators.
+The charter flights connect popular holiday destinations in Greece to Italy, France, United Kingdom, Poland, Israel, Romania, Sweden, Denmark, Estonia, Finland, Norway, Slovenia, Austria, Germany, Hungary, Ukraine and other countries.
+In recent years, they have also operated charter flights for sport teams, for example, when the Greece national basketball team is playing abroad.

-Aegean Airlines also owns a 51% stake in Animawings, a Romanian charter airline.
+Aegean Airlines also owned a 51% stake in Animawings, a Romanian charter airline, from 2021 to 2024.

 Fleet

 Current fleet

-As of August 2025, Aegean Airlines operates an all-Airbus fleet, consisting of the following aircraft:
+As of August 2025, Aegean Airlines operates an all-Airbus fleet composed of the following aircraft:

+Aegean Executive

-In addition to the aircraft above, Aegean Airlines also operates a Learjet 60.
-The aircraft is used for the provision of VIP services and executive travel, in a non-scheduled flight basis.
+In addition to the aircraft above, this subsidiary of Aegean Airlines also operates a Learjet 60 and a Gulfstream G650 in plain colours without obvious logos.
+These aircraft are used for the provision of VIP services and executive travel, on a non-scheduled flight basis i.e. (air taxi).

 Fleet development

 In its history, the airline has so far made two strategic moves concerning its fleet.
 The first was meant to withdraw all turboprop planes from the fleet, which was accomplished in May 2004.
 In December 2005, the carrier placed an order for eight Airbus A320s.

 In August 2010, Aegean Airlines became the first airline to commit to upgrading its Airbus A320 family fleet with the FANS-B+ datalink system offered by Airbus.
 By March 2014, passenger cabins across the entire fleet were retrofitted with brand-new reclining Aviointeriors Columbus Two seats, which are thinner and lighter, allowing the addition of an extra row.
 In 2014, Aegean Airlines also completed the purchase of seven brand-new Airbus A320ceo (current engine option) aircraft to add to its fleet; all deliveries were completed by early 2016.

 In June 2018, Aegean firmed up a purchase agreement with Airbus for 10 A321neos and 20 A320neos, following a memorandum of understanding signed in March that year.
 The company also intended to lease up to 20 more Airbus aircraft.